cliftonia/EnergyAustraliaCoding-Challange/README.md

 ## App features:

-- displaying of the data through the web as well as well as the console
+- Displaying of the data through the web as well as well as the console
-- Sorted Alphabetically
+- Sorted alphabetically

 ## Technologies